Pandora’s Black Friday sale is live – and the savings are impressive

 For the latest offers on clothing, accessories and more, try the links below:

-Want more Black Friday intel?
+Want more Black Friday and Cyber Monday intel?
 Our guide has everything you need to know